 I’m thrilled that Fall is here.
 The days here are still really warm but the nights have been cooling down nicely allowing for perfect brisk mornings that make me dream of pumpkin carving and apple pies.

 But spinach?
 I can’t say I dream of that often.
-Well, spinach is the theme for this first week of Fall Fest so I pushed aside my thoughts of pumpkins and apples and decided to make a hearty soup chock-full of spinach and sausage, perfect for the cooler weather that seems to be on its way.
+Well, spinach is the theme for this first week of Fall Fest so I pushed aside my thoughts of pumpkins and apples and decided to make a hearty spinach and sausage soup chock-full of vegetables and barley, perfect for the cooler weather that seems to be on its way.

 I bought spinach and sausage specifically for the soup, but the rest of the ingredients were just things hanging around my kitchen that needed to be used up.
 Please just use the recipe as a jumping off point and feel free to throw in whatever you happen to have hanging around your kitchen.